sangeeta27/Ml-projects/README.md

-# Ml-projects
+🧠 ML Projects

+A curated collection of machine learning projects from my Master’s program, showcasing practical applications of data science, deep learning, and NLP to solve real-world problems.

-Academic Projects
+🎓 Academic Projects
-Starting with academic projects from my Master's program:

-Credit Card Fraud Detection: Dive into the realm of data mining with this project.
-Analyzing patterns in credit card transactions, I contributed to the ongoing battle against financial fraud, showcasing adeptness in advanced data mining techniques.

-Lung Cancer Detection: Harnessing the power of machine learning, this project aimed to detect lung cancer early.
-Leveraging medical imaging data, I explored innovative methods to improve diagnosis accuracy, underscoring commitment to impactful research.

-Twitter Sentiment Analysis (Multiple Models): Explore the dynamics of public opinion on social media.
-Employing multiple machine learning models, I dissected tweet sentiment, unveiling insights into societal trends and sentiments.

-Twitter Sentiment Analysis with BERT: Venture into the frontier of natural language processing.
-Utilizing state-of-the-art BERT technology, I delved deep into Twitter sentiment analysis, showcasing proficiency in cutting-edge NLP techniques.

-These projects represent the culmination of my academic pursuits, reflecting passion for applying machine learning and data analysis to tackle real-world challenges.
-Each endeavor underscores dedication to innovation and making a positive impact through technology.
+📊 Credit Card Fraud Detection

+Applied machine learning to identify fraudulent credit card transactions using real-world datasets.
+This project focused on:

+Detecting anomalies using supervised and unsupervised methods

+Handling extreme class imbalance with techniques like SMOTE and ensemble models

+Evaluating model performance with ROC-AUC, precision-recall metrics

+🔍 Goal: Enhance fraud detection systems to reduce financial risk.

+🫁 Lung Cancer Detection

+Developed a predictive model to assist in early lung cancer diagnosis using medical imaging and patient data.
+Key highlights include:

+Feature extraction and selection from CT scan datasets

+Model experimentation using Random Forests, CNNs, and SVMs

+Emphasis on sensitivity and false negative minimization for clinical relevance

+🧬 Impact: Improved early-stage diagnosis accuracy through machine learning.

+🐦 Twitter Sentiment Analysis (Multiple Models)

+Analyzed public sentiment on Twitter using multiple machine learning models including:

+Naive Bayes, Logistic Regression, and Support Vector Machines

+Text preprocessing (tokenization, TF-IDF) and visualization

+Model comparison based on F1-score and cross-validation results

+📢 Use Case: Social media monitoring and opinion trend analysis.

+🤖 Twitter Sentiment Analysis with BERT

+Used transformer-based architecture (BERT) for deep sentiment analysis of tweets.
+Achievements include:

+Fine-tuning pretrained BERT models on a custom tweet dataset

+Tokenization with HuggingFace’s Transformers library

+Significant improvement in accuracy over traditional ML models

+🧠 Takeaway: Demonstrated proficiency in state-of-the-art NLP techniques.

+💡 Summary

+These projects represent the intersection of theory and practice in machine learning, data mining, and NLP — developed during my Master's coursework.
+Each project demonstrates:

+Strong technical implementation

+Real-world problem-solving

+Commitment to impactful, scalable solutions in AI/ML